lammps/lammps/doc/src/Developer_write_pair.rst

 may be a range (e.g. \*\ 3 for atom types 1, 2, and 3), the
 corresponding arguments are passed to the :cpp:func:`utils::bounds()
 <LAMMPS_NS::utils::bounds>` function which will then return the low
 and high end of the range.
+Note that the ``setflag`` array is set to 1 for all pairs of atom types processed by this call.
+This information is later used in the ``init_one()`` function to determine if any coefficients are missing and, if supported by the potential, generate those missing coefficients from the selected mixing rule.

 .. code-block:: c++